japraj/bugtracker/README.md

-An Issue management Webapp.
-The front-end src code is found within the root directory while the back-end (not yet added) is in the server directory.
-The front-end is built with React/Redux, Typescript, and Styled Components while the back-end utilizes C#/ASP.NET Core and Postgresql.
+An Issue management CRUD app with authentication, authorization, and more!

+Front-end/Clientside Technologies:

+- React

+- Redux

+- Typescript

+- Styled Components

+The front-end primarily consists of functional components with hooks and makes heavy use of Material-UI, an open-source React component library.

+Back-end/Serverside Technologies:

+- ASP.NET Core

+- C#

+- Postgresql